Basara: the spirit of freedom which denies old authority, transcending traditions and customs.Basara

 - No Periods, Period: Subverted.
 Although Sarasa does not have her period for extended periods of time, after spending some time out of her Tatara alter-ego she gets it again and comments on how her body reacted to her wish of living as a woman again.

 - Offing the Offspring: The Golden King seems prone to this.
 He already had one of his sons killed and what he did to his youngest wasn't very nice either.

 - Omnicidal Maniac: Ginko is implied to be a somewhat more restrained, but still scary, version.

 - Paper-Thin Disguise: Come on, "Tatara" is just Sarasa with her hair down and wearing a headband and pants.
 Justified by the fact that nobody outside her village even knew Sarasa existed, nor what the original Tatara looked like, so they have no reference to realize what's up.

 - Parental Abandonment: Lots of characters.
 Somewhat understandable in such an unstable country where there's always fighting going on.

-- Pirate Girl: Chacha.
+- Pirate Girl: Chacha, a pirate captain.